-As a constant focus on improving our sustainability, MGA and TMA have put actions in place focusing on reducing our carbon footprint from both waste and energy.
+As a constant focus on improving our sustainability, MGA TMA have put actions in place focusing on reducing our carbon footprint from both waste and energy.

 MGA waste reduction initiative – reducing organic paper waste